gitnassima20/gen-ai-bootcamp-2025/opea-comps/readme.md

 - Q4: Will the mdoel be downloaded in the container ? does that mean that the ml model will be deleted when the container is stopped ?
 - A4: The model will be downloaded in the container.
 And vanish when the container is stopped.
 You need to mount a local drive to store the model, maybe more work needed to be done for this part.

+- Q5: For LLM service which can do tex-generation it suggests it will only work TGI/vLLM and all you have to do is to have it running.
+Does TGI and vLLM have a standarized API or is there code to detect which one is running ?
+Do we have to use Xeon or Guadi processors ?
+- A5: Yes, TGI and vLLM are similar to Ollama in that they are all LLM inference frameworks,all of them offer APIs with OpenAI compatibility, so in theory they should work the same.